ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 ## Human Resources

 Another important question to ask before choosing Angular - or general any library, tool or framework - is which developers are at your disposal.
 "It's standing and it's falling with the people." used to say my grandma.
 And so if there are some high skilled Angular developers available to realize the project, just choose it.
 But keep in mind if there are only one or two developer on board, the project might depends on these guys, if you don't have access to others.
-Good developers are rare these times.

 ## Facts